-In rare cases where WordPress Toolkit for some reason cannot connect to your site and install the plugin, there is a workaround offered directly in the interface:
+In rare cases where WP Toolkit for some reason cannot connect to your site and install the plugin, there is a workaround offered directly in the interface:

 In short, you need to download the plugin and install it in WordPress manually.
-Then copy the connection data and paste it in the connection window inside WordPress Toolkit.
+Then copy the connection data and paste it in the connection window inside WP Toolkit.

 To minimize the impact on hosters, the ability to use the plugin is limited to server administrators.
 The plugin will leave Beta once the whole Remote Management feature leaves Beta.
 Speaking of which, we’ve made a number of improvements to the Remote Management functionality based on internal testing and user feedback.